-Three Months End Three Months Ended March 31, 2020 Weighted Average Class P Units Participation Threshold Class P Units Unvested at beginning of period 8,796,642 \$ 6.59 16,893,603 Vested (2,760,688) \$ 6.21 (1,069,646) Forfeited (16,805) \$ 6.56 (107,711) Unvested at end of period 6,019,149 \$ 6.76 15,716,246
+Three Months Three Months Ended March 31, 2021 Class P Units d Average Participation Threshold Class P Units Unvested at beginning of period 8,796,642 \$ 6.59 16,893,60 Vested (2,760,688) \$ 6.21 (1,069,64 Forfeited (16,805) \$ 6.56 (107,71 Unvested at end of period 6,019,149 \$ 6.76 15,716,24

 In September 2019, ZoomInfo OpCo expanded its employee incentive programs under a newly-formed upper tier entity DiscoverOrg Management Holdings, LLC ("Management Holdings"), established to issue Incentive Units to employees of the Company.
 Through this newly formed upper tier entity, Class P Units were issued by Management Holdings to employees, directors, and consultants or advisors of the Company, and ZoomInfo OpCo issued corresponding Class P Units to Management Holdings.
 The cancellation or forfeiture of any Management Holdings' Class P Units automatically results in a cancellation of an equal number of ZoomInfo OpCo's Class P Units.
-Management Holdings was subsequently merged with and into ZoomInfo HoldCo in connection with the Reorganization Transactions and IPO.
+Management Holdings with and into ZoomInfo OpCo in connection with the Reorganization Transactions and IPO.
 Class P Units issued directly by ZoomInfo OpCo and by Management Holdings are combined in the table above.